DragonL57/Thursday/README.md

 ## Future Enhancements (Agentic Capabilities Roadmap)

-This roadmap outlines potential enhancements to evolve Gem-Assist towards a more autonomous, agentic system capable of complex goal achievement, reasoning, and adaptation.
+This roadmap outlines potential enhancements to evolve Thursday towards a more autonomous, agentic system capable of complex goal achievement, reasoning, and adaptation.

 ### 1. Goal Management and Planning
 *   **Goal Decomposition:** Enable the assistant to break down high-level user goals (e.g., "Plan my trip") into actionable sub-tasks using LLM-driven planning.